rust-lang/rust/text/0000-release-channels.md

 If stability attributes are only for std, that takes away the `#[deprecated]` attribute from Cargo libs, which is more clearly applicable.

+What mechanism ensures that all API's have stability coverage?
+Probably the will just default to unstable with some 'default' feature name.

 # See Also